lexoyo/backup-bot/README.md

 - [x] Send email reports with backup status and errors
 - [ ] npm package @internet2000/backup-bot
 - [ ] Docker image internet2000/backup-bot
+- [ ] In config add a list of files with a "delay", check that the file is in the archive and it is recent enough

 ## Prerequisites